future-stardust/url-shrtnr-le-gushqua/README.md

 ### Main scenario endpoints

-You can find main scenario endpoints in [google doc](https://docs.google.com/document/d/1WVX6a76JkLmzUeJz2cZbO1WvXqWsY_XO2sA3a15qgIQ/edit#heading=h.yqb5kvpzfmry)
+You can find main scenario endpoints in [google doc](https://docs.google.com/document/d/1WVX6a76JkLmzUeJz2cZbO1WvXqWsY_XO2sA3a15qgIQ/edit#heading=h.yqb5kvpzfmry).
+The same is _Scenario endpoints.md_ in our repository.

 We also recomend to see some [curl examples](https://github.com/future-stardust/url-shrtnr-le-gushqua/blob/main/manualTests/http.http)